Are you trying to decide whether to visit Upper v. Lower Antelope Canyon? You can’t go wrong with either choice!

 Where are Upper and Lower Antelope Canyon?

-Arizona is filled with fascinating destinations to include in your road trip, but you won’t find another place quite like this.
-Photographers fly from all over the world to capture scenes from the canyons so if you’re local, take advantage!
+Arizona is filled with fascinating destinations to include in your road trip, but you won’t find another place quite like Antelope Canyon.
+Photographers fly from all over the world to capture scenes from here so if you’re local and can skip the flight, take advantage!

 Distance Between Upper and Lower Antelope Canyon

-The two canyons are distinct but both are located in Lake Powell Navajo Tribal Park, within 15 minutes driving distance of each other.
+The two canyons are distinct but are both located inside Lake Powell Navajo Tribal Park, within a 15-minute drive of each other.
+They are both accessed by Highway 98, a long, straight road that heads east out of Page.

-You will not be able to drive straight to the canyons, but rather you drive to your tour guide who transports you to the canyon from there, by car for Upper Antelope Canyon and walking for Lower Antelope Canyon.
-Both canyons are located off Highway 98, heading east from Page.
+You will not be able to drive your car straight to the entrance of the canyons, since the canyons do not have an official parking lot and the entrances are somewhat remote.
+Instead, you will drive to your tour provider, park at their shop, and then your tour provider transports you to the canyon, either by car for Upper Antelope Canyon or by foot for Lower Antelope Canyon.

-Absolutely.
-This is Navajo land so you need a guide to enter and are not allowed to wander about unaccompanied.
-There is no ticket line at the entrance of the canyons, and you need a guide to access both.
+You absolutely need a guide to visit either Lower or Upper Antelope Canyon.
+This is Navajo land and visitors are not allowed to wander about unaccompanied.
+There is no ticket line at the entrance of the canyons and guests cannot hike there on their own.

 Upper and Lower Antelope Canyon in One Day

-You’re not allowed to bring bags into the sites but you can bring water and it’s not readily sold around the premises, so come prepared.
+You’re not allowed to bring bags into the sites but you can bring water.
+You won’t find water bottles readily sold in the area despite it being a desert, so come prepared.

 Best Time to Visit Lower Antelope Canyon

-Upper Antelope Canyon is a mix of warm colors–reds, oranges, yellows and browns–Lower Antelope canyon has hues of blues and purples, cooler colors in contrast (pictured above).
+Upper Antelope Canyon is a mix of warm colors–reds, oranges, yellows and browns–while Lower Antelope canyon has cooler colors and boasts hues of blues and purples (pictured above).

 The Verdict: Upper or Lower Antelope Canyon?